 A resource management solution provides visibility into future skill demands.
 This helps identify the shortfall of consultants across the organization.
 Accordingly, the resource manager can implement appropriate resourcing measures to fill capacity gaps.

-An accounting consultancy firm often faces high demands for accountants, tax analysts, budget analysts, etc., during the financial year-end.
-As a result, it becomes infeasible for accounting firms, especially small ones, to scale up and cater to these requirements across multiple projects.
+During the financial year-end, an accounting consultancy firm often faces high demands for accountants, tax analysts, budget analysts, etc. As a result, it becomes infeasible for accounting firms, especially small ones, to scale up and cater to these requirements across multiple projects.

 Eventually, this failure to manage the seasonal increase in demand can lead to a loss of one or more business opportunities and client dissatisfaction.